Daniel-Griffiths/vertex/README.md

 DB_PASSWORD=root
 ```

-There is also the option of manually declare your setting in the `app/config/` directory.
+There is also the option of manually declaring your setting in the `app/config/` directory.
 Simply go into any of the files in this directory and manually replace the `getenv()` functions with your desired configuration.

 You can easily access any of your config options in Vertex by using the `Config::get()` method.
 Supply a string to the method (eg `Config::get('database')`) and it will return an array of all the values specified in that file, in this case it would be `app/config/database.php`.